 Explore Malta in English

-Students who engage with Malta as a place — not just a backdrop to their course — improve faster.
-They’re forced to communicate, they encounter vocabulary in real situations, and they build confidence.
+Students who treat Malta as a place, not just a backdrop to their course, improve faster.
+They’re forced to communicate, they meet vocabulary in real situations, and they build confidence.

 Use the Library

-Malta has a public library system and most schools have their own resources.
-Make use of them.
-Books graded for English learners (the Penguin Readers series, for example) are written with controlled vocabulary — you can actually read them, and finishing a whole book in English is a milestone worth having.
+Malta has a public library system and most schools have their own resources, so make use of both.
+Books graded for English learners (the Penguin Readers series, for example) are written with controlled vocabulary, so you can genuinely read them, and finishing a whole book in English is a milestone worth having.

 If you’re at intermediate level or above, ask your teacher for a reading list.
 Libraries in St. Julian’s have English-language sections, and many are free to use.